tomjoht/documentation-theme-jekyll/doc_webstorm_text_editor.md

 ## Creating file templates

-Rather than insert the frontmatter by hand each time, it's much faster to simply create a Jekyll template in WebStorm (my favorite editor for Jekyll projects).
+Rather than insert the frontmatter by hand each time, it's much faster to simply create a Jekyll template.
+To create a Jekyll template in WebStorm:

-To create a Jekyll template:

 1. Right-click a file in the list of project files, and select **New > Edit File Templates**.

-   If you don't see this option, you may need to create a file template first.
+    If you don't see the Edit File Templates option, you may need to create a file template first.
 Go to **File > Default Settings > Editor > File and Code Templates**.
 Create a new file template with an md extension, and then close and restart WebStorm.
 Then repeat this step and you will see the File Templates option appear in the right context menu.

 2. In the upper-left corner of the dialog box that appears, click the **+** button to create a new template.
-3. Name it Jekyll.
+3. Name it something like Jekyll page.
 Insert the frontmatter you want, and save it.

     To use the Jekyll template, when you create a new file in your WebStorm project, you can select your Jekyll file template.

+## Disable pair quotes

+By default, each time you type `'`, WebStorm will pair the quote.
+You can disable this by going to **WebStorm > Preferences > Editor > Smartkeys**.
+Clear the **Insert pair quotes** check box.